 If an on-off valve, such as a motorized valve, is required to stop supply of steam to the steam-using equipment, install it at the inlet side of the MC-COSR.
-If a solenoid valve is installed at the outlet of the reducing valve, its opening and closing will cause heavy chattering and may lead to damage of the piston and main valve.
-(When the on-off valve opens, the secondary pressure of the multi-control valve changes from zero to the set pressure, passing through an area of the reducing ratio of less than 10:1, where adjustment is impossible, chattering occurs momentarily.)

-To save energy, install the on-off valve as near to the boiler as possible.
+If a solenoid valve is installed at the outlet of the MC-COSR, its opening and closing will cause heavy chattering and may lead to damage of the piston and main valve.
+(When the on-off valve opens, the secondary pressure of the MC-COSR changes from zero to the set pressure, passing through an area of the reducing ratio of less than 10:1, where adjustment is impossible, chattering occurs momentarily.)
+To save energy, it is recommended to install the on-off valve as near to the boiler as possible.

-Note: To prevent water hammer, it is recommended that a slow-acting motorized on-off valve be used.
-In particular, if a fast-acting on-off solenoid valve is used for frequent temperature control, the potential water hammer effect can damage the steam equipment and the multi-control valve.
+NOTE: To prevent water hammer, it is recommended that a slow-acting motorized on-off valve be used.
+In particular, if a fast-acting on-off solenoid valve is used for frequent temperature control, the potential water hammer effect can damage the steam-using equipment and the MC-COSR.